-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Procedures are well Procedures exhibit all of the Procedures exhibit steps that □ Needs to incorporate procedures that integrated and exhibit all of the following: steps are doable, are doable, sequential, are doable, sequential, developmentally following: steps are doable, sequential, developmentally appropriate, and lead to sequential, developmentally appropriate, and lead to assessment; pacing is appropriate; and strategies developmentally appropriate, and lead to assessment. appropriate, and lead to assessment. assessment; pacing is appropriate; and strategies are are active, engaging, and motivating. active, engaging, and motivating.
+Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt.)
+Emerging/Needs Development (0 pts) Procedures are well Procedures exhibit all of the Procedures exhibit steps that □ Needs to incorporate procedures that integrated and exhibit all of the following: steps are doable, are doable, sequential, are doable, sequential, developmentally following: steps are doable, sequential, developmentally sequential, developmentally appropriate, and lead to assessment; developmentally appropriate, and lead to assessment. appropriate, and lead to assessment. appropriate, and lead to assessment; pacing is pacing is appropriate; and strategies are active, engaging, and appropriate; and strategies are active, engaging, and motivating. motivating.